williamw520/toposort/README.md

     var tsort = try TopoSort(T).init(allocator, .{});
     defer tsort.deinit();
 ```
-The data type of the node value is specified as a comptime type to TopoSort(T).
+The data type of the node value is provided as a comptime type to TopoSort(T).

 #### Adding dependency data.
 ```zig